MaxSteven/jamesrobinsonvfx.github.io/_drafts/2022-02-18-expand-and-collapse-string-parameters.md

-This could be done on a single parameter by messing around with the Parameter Template, but a) that's always a bit of a faff and b) won't work for multiparms when you might only one one string collapsed, and the others expanded.
+This could be done on a single parameter by messing around with the Parameter Template, but a) that's always a bit of a faff and b) won't work for multiparms when you might only one one string collapsed and the others expanded.

-In this post, I'll walk through setting this up using *two* string parameters, and invisible toggle, and some Action Buttons.
+In this post, I'll walk through setting this up using *two* string parameters, an invisible toggle, and some Action Buttons.
 We'll start by building it on a single string parameter, and finish by seeing how we can add it to a multiparm block.
 Let's get started!